mgray39/unspsc-classification/README.md

 ### Performance Metrics

 When building the classifier, we need to be aware of how we would measure the success of the project.
+Initially, the original scoping of the project deemed that accuracy would the best metric by which to measure the accuracy of the classifier.
+However, when considering the significant class imbalance problems present in the dataset (please see the sections below), it was decided to employ a [balanced accuracy score from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html#sklearn.metrics.balanced_accuracy_score).
+This metric is the average of the recall on each of the classes.
+This corrects in the case of imbalanced class datasets by preventing a classifier from being rewarded from merely biasing all classification to the over-represented class.
+Even where the support for a class is small, failure to correctly classify members of this class is equally weighted with classes which have higher support.
+This will lead to a classifier that has better performance across unseen data than one that exploits the imbalance in the training set.

 ## Analysis

-### Data Quality
+### Sequence Length

+The file `wrangling_segment.py`

 ### Class Imbalance